Hackerry/ixd-skeleton/README.md

 Project Description

 Note: This is a separate branch for A8, for the information of A7, please check the branch named "A5".
+Thank you!

 External Sources Used:
 1. W3Schools Tutorials: https://www.w3schools.com/